Ada-Developers-Academy/C3Projects--VideoStoreAPI/endpoint-readme.md

-Anita & Alice's Video Store
+#Anita & Alice's Video Store
 ---------------------------

-#Endpoints

 See below for the available endpoints for this API.